iamlemec/fastpat/README.md

 4. Cluster firm names with `./patcmd firms cluster --sources grant`
 5. Process citations with `./patcmd firms cites`

+If you want to work with applications, grants, reassignment, and maintenance, you can run the following

+0. Set up the environment with `export PATENTS_DATADIR=data`
+1. Fetch all the data with `./patcmd fetch SOURCE` for each of `SOURCE` in `apply`, `grant`, `assign`, `maint` (four separate commands)
+2. Parse all the data with `./patcmd parse SOURCE` for each of `SOURCE` in `apply`, `grant`, `assign`, `maint` (four separate commands)
+3. Prune the resassignment data with `./patcmd firms assign`
+4. Cluster firm names with `./patcmd firms cluster --sources apply,grant,assign,maint`
+5. Process citations with `./patcmd firms cites`
+6. Merge into firm-year panel with `./patcmd firms merge`

 ### Migration

 If you've been using older versions of this repository, the new data layout is slightly different.
-To avoid having to re-download everything, you can move the contents of your `data` directly to `data/raw` and using `data` as the data directory path that you pass to `patcmd`.
+To avoid having to re-download everything, you can move the contents of your `data` directly to `data/raw` and use `data` as the data directory path that you pass to `patcmd`.
 It's probably best to then re-parse everything and remove the `parsed` and `tables` directories.